 sudo apt install krita

-However, in Nitrux, this will make APT throw an error due to dependency handling, to avoid this you can instead run the command like this:
+However, in Nitrux, this will cause APT to throw an error due to dependency handling.
+To avoid this, you can instead run the command like this:

 sudo apt install krita/ceres